 Dyslexia is difficulty with reading accurately and fluently and can also be accompanied by spelling difficulties.
 Over the last forty years there have been numerous definitions, but they all have common elements: neurobiological basis, difficulties in phonological applications to reading, and difficulties in fluent and accurate reading.
 The Diagnostic Statistical Manual (DSM-5) used by Psychologists world-wide (American Psychological Association, 2013) defines dyslexia as follows:

-2. My child struggles to read fluently and takes a long time to read even 1 sentence.
-Is this dyslexia?
+2. My child struggles to read fluently and takes a long time to read even one sentence.
+Are they Dyslexic?

 3. My child is struggling to read.
 His father and uncle still struggle with reading.
-Could this be dyslexia?
+Could they be Dyslexic?

 Possibly, an assessment of your child’s language and academic skills will help to identify your child’s needs.
 If your child’s phonological skills (clear speech production and blending sounds to say words) are significantly impaired we recommend a speech and language pathologist begin working with your child to develop these critical skills.
 As phonological skills begin to improve, an updated assessment of spelling should occur to review the next steps.
 A teacher experienced in teaching spelling using a multisensory approach is recommended once phonological skills are functional for your child and spelling errors are more related to the rules of written language.

 7. My 6 year old is repeating kindergarten at school.
 He has been seeing a speech pathologist for 1 year to help him with his articulation.
 As the school says he is struggling to read should the speech pathologist concentrate on his reading instead of his sounds?